k-mughal/Ansible/Modules-Find,Use,Troubleshoot&Repeat/README.md

   <img src="https://github.com/k-mughal/Ansible/assets/18217530/6b0e3786-3679-4cb4-a6f1-ccb371176be8">
 </p>

-  -Once the package name is identified, exit from the db server, login into control server and implement the following modifications below in db.yaml playbook.
+- Once the package name is identified, exit from the db server, login into control server and implement the following modifications below in db.yaml playbook.

 ```
 vim db.yaml